Ratio of at least 1 adult to 5 children.

 There are 2 possible levels of funding for Playcentres:

 To access the Quality funding level, higher qualifications are required.
-There are currently 11 possible options, with this reducing to 8 options from the beginning of 2021.
 Note that in order to access Quality funding there must be people with these higher qualifications on every session that the centre operates.

 - Centres must meet one of the options outlined either in Standard or Quality funding in order to run funded sessions.